HawKen147/Shootmania_WebSite/README.md

 click in the URL and add at the end : /view

 After that you should be on the index.php page

+Create an account and login with the account you have created

+Every thing's working exept the password recovery because there is no smtp server by now